nathanchere/nixstarter/README.md

 * Allow loading configuration from a different location (eg Dropbox URL) instead of always `config.sh`.
 * Work properly in zsh
 * Install and configure IDEs based on language choices

+Things it will likely never do:

+* Give you a nice simplified summary at the end.
+Output is kept to a minimum but you need to keep an eye out for errors.
+Most common one I've seen so far is certain PPA repositories temporarily down.

 Feature-specific notes
 ---------------------------